-The Great Ape House is getting a makeover with a mural of hand-painted honeybees!
+The Great Ape House is home to a mural of 353 hand-painted honeybees!

 The mural is part of Matthew Willey's The Good of the Hive initiative, which raises awareness about the importance of pollinators, while celebrating the beauty and power of nature and human connection.
 Willey plans to paint 50,000 honeybees (the number necessary for a healthy, thriving hive) in murals around the world.